Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ## Experiment 3 - Changing PWM frequency

-Another way to impact loop time is to change the PWM frequency.
+If the AMDC's PWM frequency is changed, the user needs to appropriately update the User Event Ratio to be compatible with the desired control task frequency.
 Let's return to the situation with a User Event Ratio of 10, but this time modify the PWM ratio from 100kHz to 50kHz.
 We can do this by adding the code `pwm_set_switching_freq(50000)` to our init function (remember to `#include "drv/pwm.h"` at the top of the file).

 `app_controller.c`:
 ```C